nicgordon/day-one-adventure/README.md

 ## To do

 Nice to haves:
- - moving anywhere you have already been (and moving around easier in general eg. go to)
  - way more describe and check interactions
  - notifications when you complete a goal